Ghorayeba: Armenia

-Khourabia (Ղուրաբիա) is the Armenian version sometimes referred to in English as Armenian butter cookie or Armenian shortbread cookie.
-Khourabia was traditionally made with three ingredients: butter, sugar, and flour and usually shaped like bread, wheat ear, or horse shoe signifying health, wealth, and prosperity.
-It was mostly eaten during the Easter, Christmas and new year celebrations.
-Later, more ingredients were added, like eggs, cinnamon, and walnuts.
+(Ղուրաբիա) is the Armenian version, sometimes referred to in English as an Armenian butter cookie or an Armenian shortbread cookie. was traditionally made with these ingredients: butter, sugar, flour, eggs, cinnamon, vanilla, and walnuts.
+It was usually shaped like a loaf of bread, an ear of wheat, or horseshoe signifying health, wealth, and prosperity.
+It was mostly eaten during the Easter, Christmas and New Year’s celebrations.
+Nowadays, some versions add alcohol, like Armenian brandy, to the cookie.